-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options and Vesting of Restricted Stock Units Weighted-Average Exercise Price of Outstanding Options Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity Compensation Plans Approved by Stockholders 41,170,448 (1) \$31.16 24,981,779 (2)
+Number of Securities to be Issued Upon Exercise Number of Securities Remaining Available for Future Issuance Under of Outstanding Options Weighted-Average Exercise Price of Plan Category and Vesting of Restricted Stock Units cise Price of nding Options Equity Compensation Plans Equity Compensation Plans Approved by Stockholders 41,170,448 (1) \$ 31.16 24,981,779 (2)

-(1) Includes 140,273 shares that may be issued under outstanding restricted stock units.
-The weighted-average exercise price pertains only to the 41,030,175 outstanding options.

-(2) Includes 21,621,779 shares that may be issued under our 2004 Stock Incentive Plan, 2001 Stock Incentive Plan and 2007 Non-Employee Director Equity Plan, and 3,360,000 shares that may be issued under our Employee Stock Purchase Plan.
+- (1) Includes 140,273 shares that may be issued under outstanding restricted stock units.
+The weighted-average exercise price pertains only to the 41,030,175 outstanding options. - (2) Includes 21,621,779 shares that may be issued under our 2004 Stock Incentive Plan, 2001 Stock Incentive Plan and 2007 Non-Employee Director Equity Plan, and 3,360,000 shares that may be issued under our Employee Stock Purchase Plan.
 No shares have been issued under the Employee Stock Purchase Plan since its inception; all plan shares have been purchased in the open market.
 The number of shares available for future issuance will increase under the terms of the 2004 Stock Incentive Plan as a result of all future common stock repurchases that we make from proceeds generated by stock option exercises that occur after the inception of the 2004 Stock Incentive Plan.
 The 2004 Stock Incentive Plan and the 2001 Stock Incentive Plan both allow for the grant of stock options, stock appreciation rights, and stock awards including restricted stock and restricted stock units.
-The maximum number of shares that may be issued in connection with future stock awards is 2,000,000 under the 2004 Stock Incentive Plan.
+The maximum number of shares that may be issued in connection with future stock awards is 2,000,000 under the 2004 Stock Incentive Plan and 1,332,300 under the 2001 Stock Incentive Plan.